Universal graph representation of stabilizer codes: Applications of the Graph Formalism

+Applying \texttt{Recover}$_X$ may itself turn on more lights in other places, so to avoid issues related to parallelism, we work in sequence and apply $X$ recoveries one at a time, in order of what most decreases the node's illumination, a process we will refer to as the first stage of the algorithm.
+A similar story holds for $Z$ errors on $v \in \CP$.
+They are detected by stabilizers in $oi(v)$, so we apply the analogous greedy recovery operation there in the second stage.
+Finally, for remaining lights on in $v \in \CO$, we directly destroy the lights with $Z$ operations in the third and final stage of Algorithm~\ref{alg:greedy}.

-The key property within this intuition that seems to enable greedy-type decoding is the idea that it must be difficult to ``fake'' an $X$ error on some $v$ by using a small amount of moves to turn on most of the lights in $o(v)$.
+The key property within this intuition that seems to enable greedy-type decoding is the idea that it must be difficult to trick Algorithm~\ref{alg:greedy} into believing that an $X$ error on some $v$ occurred by using a small amount of moves to increase the illumination of $x$.
 We now formalize this property to give a simple performance guarantee of the greedy decoder.

-In this definition, we are specifically interested in how many lights an operation at node $v$ can toggle in the set $o(u)$, the set we examine to determine whether to toggle the switch at $u$.
+In this definition, we are specifically interested in how much can an operation at node $v$ change the illumination of another node.